microbus-io/fabric/docs/general/mission-statement.md

 Because `Microbus` conforms to the familiar HTTP protocol for service-to-service communications, it is a snap to process incoming HTTP requests from non-`Microbus` microservices or from JavaScript clients, or conversely make an outbound call to non-`Microbus` microservices or third-party web services.

-`Microbus` is easily deployable on a Kubernetes cluster.
+`Microbus` is easily deployable as containers running on a Kubernetes cluster.